 - Comes with a shielding hood

 If you’re working with animation or video games, or graphic design related to gaming, then this monitor’s likely already on your radar.
-It’s got all the requirements of a great gaming monitor built in a versatile format, allowing it to be used for animation and graphics work with great success.
+It’s got all the requirements of a great gaming monitor built-in a versatile format, allowing it to be used for animation and graphics work with great success.
 While the price is a little steep, it’s still a steal considering some of the features you’re getting from this monitor.

-The monitor is adjusted and configured to be easy on the eyes for long periods of repeated use, and this is only helped by the included shielding hood which aids focus, and removes glare (as well as helping colour representation fall on a more consistent basis.
+The monitor is adjusted and configured to be easy on the eyes for long periods of repeated use, and this is only helped by the included shielding hood which aids focus, and removes glare (as well as helping color representation fall on a more consistent basis.
 The monitor also has 2 DisplayPort connectors, as well as 2 HDMI, and 4 USB 3.0 ports.
 More than enough for most gamers and designers.

 There are quite a few factors to consider when buying a monitor.
 Understanding these factors better, as well as many of the confusing terms used for monitor specs, will help you make a more informed decision, and end up with a monitor that’s perfect for you.